 Are you missing Calculus 12 (or BC Equivalent)?

 Historically the majority of incoming Science One students have had an introductory course in calculus (Calculus 12 or a locally developed equivalent course).
 This subject is now a requirement for admission to Science One.
-The syllabus for Science One has been prepared assuming that the students will be completely at ease with the material usually covered and self-study will not be sufficient in this case.
+The syllabus for Science One has been prepared assuming that the students will be completely at ease with the fundamental ideas of Calculus and will have master key computational skills.
+Self-study will not be sufficient in this case.
 Therefore, if you are not currently taking this course, you must complete it through summer school or distance education before classes start in September.

 Are you possibly going to miss the minimum 75% in English 12 or English Literature 12 (or BC Equivalent)?

 Since writing skills are an important aspect of Science One, you must have at least 75% in English 12 or English Literature 12 (or equivalent) for admission to Science One.
 This Science One requirement is the higher of the school or provincial examination mark in BC and other provinces with similar government examinations.
-If there is any doubt that your mark will not be 75% or higher, it is strongly recommended that you arrange to write the Language Proficiency Index (LPI) examination without delay.
-An LPI score of 5 or higher is acceptable for admission to Science One.
+If there is any doubt that your mark will not be 75% or higher, please contact us and we will arrange you to submit writing samples to the admissions team.

-Students in the Cambridge system who do not achieve at least 80% on their O-level English must complete the LPI with a score of 5 or higher for admission to Science One.
-If there is any doubt that your mark will not be greater than 80%, it is stongly recommended that you arrange to write the LPI.
+Students in the Cambridge system who do not achieve at least 80% on their O-level English must contact Science One.
+If there is any doubt that your mark will not be greater than 80%, please contact us and we will arrange you to submit writing samples to the admissions team.

 The Faculty of Science has a Communication Requirement.
-Students admitted directly from secondary school are required to take at least one of the ENGL courses in their first year if eligible to do so.
+Students admitted directly from secondary school are required to take at least one of the ENGL courses or WRDS 150B in their first year if eligible to do so.
 For more information on the Faculty’s requirement, click here.

 Are you missing Biology 11 or 12 (or BC Equivalent)?

 Biology 11 or Biology 12 (or BC Equivalent of either) is acceptable to meet the Biology Requirement for Science One.
 If you lack both, you must complete either Biology 11 or Biology 12 (or BC Equivalent) through summer school or distance education before classes start in September.
-The syllabus for Science One has been prepared assuming that the students will be completely at ease with the material usually covered and self-study will not be sufficient in this case.
+The syllabus for Science One has been prepared assuming that the students will be completely at ease with the material usually covered in these courses and self-study will not be sufficient in this case.
 Acceptance to Science One is on the condition that a grade of at least 80% is achieved.
-Alternatively, successful completion of UBC BIOL 111 during the Summer Session will fulfill the Biology prerequisite requirement for the Science One Program.
-Registration in BIOL 111 will require activation of your UBC eligibility for the upcoming summer session.
-If you wish to register in BIOL 111 apply for UBC admission Summer Session and register for it as a summer course.

 Are you missing Physics 12?
 Chemistry 12? (or BC Equivalent?)